Be a Planet Protector!

 Raising environmentally-responsible kids is important to protecting the planet and its health, and instilling in them a love and respect for nature.
 Connecting to causes you and your family care about can be just as fun as it is impactful.

-Get involved in your community or school’s environmental projects (or start your own!), spend time with family and friends helping to beautify or clean up your neighborhood, and take trips to ecological centers or your local park to experience nature up close – teaching children about the value it has in our everyday lives.
+Get involved in your community or school’s environmental projects (or start your own!).
+Spending time with family and friends to beautify or clean up your neighborhood, and taking trips to ecological centers or a local park, are experiences that can help teach children about the value nature has in our everyday lives.
 Learn more about what can be done locally, and then think big on how to set an example for other citizen scientists and environmental stewards around the world!
 Together we can make a difference and protect our planet.

 Jump to article sections: